DataDog/storedog/services/ads/README.md

 The Python service is a Flask application that uses SQLAlchemy to connect to a PostgreSQL database.
 The service is packaged as a Docker image and typically used in a Docker Compose file (see the root of this repo).

+## A/B Testing Ads services (Optional)

+The Python service can be used to run two ads services and split traffic between them.
+The amount of traffic sent to each service is set with a percent value.
+For more information, see the [README.md](../README.md#a/b-testing-ads-services-optional) file in the root of this repo.

 ### Datadog configuration

 #### Logs